 U.S. Navy cruisers are warships that played important roles in some of the nation’s wars.
-Yet, just like numerous other vessels that were constructed prior to the late 1970s to mid 1980s, cruisers contained an excessive amount of asbestos, leading to veterans and their families developing life-threatening asbestos-related illnesses.
+Yet, just like numerous other vessels that were constructed prior to the late 1970s to mid-1980s, cruisers contained an excessive amount of asbestos, leading to veterans and their families developing life-threatening asbestos-related illnesses.

 If you or a loved have mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for a large amount of compensation.
 Fill out our form to receive our free Financial Compensation Packet.
-Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.
+Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 About Navy Cruisers

-A formal limit was placed on cruisers in 1922 by the by Washington Naval Treaty.
+A formal limit was placed on cruisers in 1922 by the Washington Naval Treaty.
 When World War II started, however, cruisers became the most used vessels the Navy had, after battleships were no longer being utilized.
-Cruisers were used for shore raiding and bombardment, commerce raid, air defense and more.
+Cruisers were used for shore raiding and bombardment, commerce raid, air defense, and more.

 When the Cold War started, the Navy created guided-missile cruisers.
 Guided-missile cruisers were used to provide air defense for the military.

 Today, six nations in the world operate cruisers, which include the United States, Japan, Greece, South Korea, Peru, and Russia.
 Only a few cruisers remain in operation for the Navy.
-The U.S. currently has 22 Ticonderoga-class guided missile cruisers in use in the Navy.
+The U.S. currently has 22 Ticonderoga-class guided-missile cruisers in use in the Navy.